 The government sponsored McGregor-Smith review found that greater progress and positive outcomes are needed to ensure all organisations benefit from the wealth of diverse talent on offer.

 Sandra Kerr CBE, race equality director at Business in the Community, said:

 “We would like to thank Cadent for setting out their commitment to being an inclusive and responsible employer.
 By signing up to the charter, they are showing that they aspire to have one of the most inclusive workplaces in the country.
 Together we can break down barriers in the workplace, raise the aspirations and achievements of talented individuals and deliver an enormous boost to the long-term economic position of the UK.”

 Signing the Charter builds on Cadent’s work over the past year, which includes recruiting a Diversity and Inclusion (D&I) Manager and Executive Sponsor for D&I. The organisation has also developed a suite of employee-led communities to represent different strands of diversity including ethnicity, faith, gender and sexual orientation.
 These groups are empowered to drive meaningful conversation and ensure the business meets the needs of its employees.

-The guiding principle of this week’s Race Equality Week (1 – 7 February 2021) is “No Words Without Action”.
+The guiding principle of the week’s Race Equality Week (2021) was “No Words Without Action”.
 Cadent recognises that leaders must take visible action to increase diversity and create a truly inclusive working environment.

 Ranjit Blythe, Executive Sponsor for Diversity & Inclusion, Cadent, said, “With the Race at Work Charter, we are holding ourselves accountable for ensuring equal opportunities for people of all ethnicities.
 We’re proud of the work that’s already underway to make Cadent an increasingly inclusive environment for all, and we’re committed to going further with each passing day.”